ja-che/hidimstat/doc/index.rst

 Documentation & Examples
 ------------------------

-The HiDimStat package aims at addressing the problem of support recovery in the context of high dimensional and structured data.
+Documentation about the main HiDimStat functions is available `here <api.html>`_ and examples are available `here <auto_examples/index.html>`_.

-As of now in the `examples` folder there are three Python scripts that illustrate how to use the main HiDimStat functions.
+As of now, there are three different examples (Python scripts) that illustrate how to use the main HiDimStat functions.
-In each script we handle a different kind of dataset:
+In each example we handle a different kind of dataset:
 ``plot_2D_simulation_example.py`` handles a simulated dataset with a 2D spatial structure,
 ``plot_fmri_data_example.py`` solves the decoding problem on Haxby fMRI dataset,